gohugoio/hugo/content/en/contribute/documentation.md

 {{< code-toggle file=content/something/foo.md fm=true >}}
 expiryDate: 2024-10-30
-_build:
-  list: never
 {{< /code-toggle >}}

-Set the `expiryDate` to one year from the date of deprecation, and add a brief front matter comment to explain the settings.
+Set the `expiryDate` to one year from the date of deprecation, and add a brief front matter comment to explain the setting.

-Users will be able to search for the page, but the page will not appear in any list views, including section menus.

 ## GitHub workflow